 '''

 (current-thread)

-'''
+[procedure]

 This procedure returns the current thread.
 For example:

-'''

 (current-thread)

 #<thread #1 primordial>

 (eq? (current-thread) (current-thread))

 #t

-'''

-'''

 (thread? obj)

-'''
+[procedure]

 This procedure returns #t when obj is a thread object and #f otherwise.

 '''

+'''

 (thread? (current-thread))

 #t

 (thread? 'foo)

-#f

 '''

 '''

 (make-thread thunk [name [thread-group]])

+[procedure]

+(make-root-thread thunk [name [thread-group]

+[procedure]

+[input-port [output-port]]]])

 '''

-This procedure creates and returns an initialized thread.
+The make-thread procedure creates and returns an initialized thread.
 This thread is not automatically made runnable (the procedure thread-start! must be used for this).
 A thread has the following fields: base priority, priority boost, boosted flag, quantum, name, specific, end-result, end-exception, and a list of locked/owned mutexes it owns.
 The thread's execution consists of a call to thunk with the initial continuation.
 This continuation causes the (then) current thread to store the result in its end-result field, abandon all mutexes it owns, and finally terminate.
 The 'dynamic-wind' stack of the initial continuation is empty.
 The optional name is an arbitrary Scheme object which identifies the thread (useful for debugging); it defaults to an unspecified value.
 The specific field is set to an unspecified value.
 The optional thread-group indicates which thread group this thread belongs to; it defaults to the thread group of the current thread.
 The base priority, priority boost, and quantum of the thread are set to the same value as the current thread and the boosted flag is set to false.
 The thread's mailbox is initially empty.
 The thread inherits the dynamic environment from the current thread.
 Moreover, in this dynamic environment the exception-handler is bound to the initial exception-handler which is a unary procedure which causes the (then) current thread to store in its end-exception field an uncaught-exception object whose "reason" is the argument of the handler, abandon all mutexes it owns, and finally terminate.